tomwassenberg/certbot-ocsp-fetcher/README.md

 The use of this tool makes sure OCSP stapling in nginx works reliably.
 As a consequence, this allows you to use [OCSP Must-Staple].

+**Do note that Let's Encrypt has [announced][LE-OCSP-deprecation] that it will stop supporting OCSP Must-Staple at 2025-05-07, and retire their OCSP responders _completely_ on 2025-08-06.**

 ## Dependencies
 - Bash 4.3+
 - Certbot 0.5.0+